wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ![sdk objects](images/sdk_objects.svg)

-The actual set of helper objects in a particular microservice depends on which SDKs you set up.
+The actual helper objects in a microservice depends on the SDKs you set up.
 A typical set of helper objects includes some or all of the following:

 * An [ApplicationTags](#application-tags) object that describes your application to Wavefront.
 * One or more framework-specific objects that collect metrics and histograms.
 (In the diagram, these are the Java `WavefrontJerseyFilter` and `WavefrontJaxrsClientFilter` objects).
 * [WavefrontTracer and WavefrontSpanReporter](#wavefronttracer-and-wavefrontspanreporter) objects that create and propagate trace data.
 * Several different kinds of [WavefrontReporter objects](#wavefront-reporters) that specify how metrics and histograms are reported.
-* A [WavefrontSender](#wavefrontsender) that specifies whether to send data through a Wavefront proxy or directly to the Wavefront service.
+* A [WavefrontSender](#wavefront-sender) that specifies whether to send data through a Wavefront proxy or directly to the Wavefront service.

-**Note:** When you use multiple Wavefront SDKs to instrument a microservice, certain helper objects will belong to exactly one SDK, and other helper objects will be shared.
+**Note:** When you use multiple Wavefront SDKs to instrument a microservice, certain helper objects belong to exactly one SDK, and other helper objects are shared.

 <!---
 Passing contexts between operations for trace data.